Where to Stay in Toronto First Time: 8 Best Areas

 🔍MORE HOTELS IN CHINATOWN

-Between the Harbourfront’s beauty and the convenience of its central location, this is one of the best areas to stay in Toronto for first-time visitors.
+Harbourfront is one of the best areas to stay in Toronto for first-time visitors, families, and those seeking the convenience of its central location and scenic waterfront views.
 It will certainly give you a fantastic first impression of the city.

 The water’s edge is lined with leafy parks in between the numerous marinas.
 You will find plenty of cafes, restaurants, and breweries with lovely lake views to enjoy a romantic meal or date night.